naninovel/docs/docs/guide/characters.md

 The above expressions will affect not only the direct descendants of the target groups, but all the layers contained in the underlaying groups, recursively.

+When an appearance is not specified (eg, `@char CharId` without previously setting any appearance), a default appearance will be used; default appearance of the layered characters equals to how the layered prefab looks in the editor.

 The video below demonstrates hot to setup a layered character and control it via naninovel commands.

 <div class="video-container">